nihar-max/Quora-Question-Pair-Similarity-using-Machine-Learning/README.md

 Eg 2:

-i.e.
-     Q1: Who is the highest paid actor in Hollywood currently?
+     Q1: Who is the highest paid actor currently?

-     Q2: Who is the highest paid actor currently?
+     Q2: Who is the highest paid actor in Hollywood currently?
     Ans: Not Simillar

  ## Our Task